mateusz/tfexample/README.md

 This example let's you create an AWS EC2 instance you can log in to via SSH.

-Document below assumes you know how handle authentication.
-We reccomend to use aws-vault :)
+I assume you know how handle authentication - I reccomend to use aws-vault :)

 ## Usage